-Of course, the answers to the questions posed by the Commission's discussion paper will eventually be given.
+Of course, the answers to the questions posed by the Commission's successive proposals will eventually be given.

 Decisions upon the foregoing proposals, and their adequacy, will in due course be made.
 It may be hoped that the discussion at these seminars will be a contribution to these issues.
-But before the answers are given, it is important to reflect on a number of fundamental issues which it is my function to call to notice.
+But before the final answers are given and legislation is enacted, it is important to reflect on a number of fundamental issues which it is my function to call to notice.
 These include the empirical data on the extent of "insider trading", however it is defined; the need for regulation at all; and, once it is decided that regulation is both desirable and feasible, the comparative advantages of the various kinds of regulation that have been used to tackle the problem, as defined.